-Although it’s a shame you can no longer get discounts at Now TV, you can get money off Disney Plus.
-For just £8 worth of Clubcard vouchers, you can get a 3-month subscription worth £24.
-It does say the offer is available to new and existing customers, but I have only been able to add a voucher once my subscription had finished.
+For just £12 worth of Clubcard vouchers, you can get a 3-month subscription worth £24.
+This offer is available to new and existing customers, but you can only add a voucher once your current subscription finishes.

 Eurotunnel Le Shuttle

-Just exchange your vouchers and call Eurotunnel with the number provided in the email to book your trip.
+Just exchange your vouchers when you book online or call Eurotunnel with the number provided in the email to book your trip.
 And take a look at my post about Dover to Calais to see whether you should go by tunnel or ferry.

-If watching the biggest blockbusters is your thing, then why not get a discount at your local Cineworld?
-50 pence in points will give you £1.50 to spend.
-It is worth noting that if you book your ticket online, you will need to pay a booking fee when paying with Tesco vouchers.
-There is no fee if you book the ticket when in the cinema itself.
+If watching the biggest blockbusters is your thing, why not get a discount at your local Cineworld?
+Fifty pence in points will give you £1 to spend.
+It is worth noting that if you book your ticket online, you must pay a booking fee when paying with Tesco vouchers.
+There is no fee if you buy the ticket at the cinema..

 If you’re a regular cinema goer, then the Cineworld Unlimited card might take your fancy.
-As it sounds, you can watch any film any time, as many times as you like.
-Plus, you get 10% off snacks and drinks. £10 of Tesco points will give you £30 towards the card.
+As it sounds, you can watch any film anytime, as often as you like.
+Plus, you get 10% off snacks and drinks. £10 of Tesco points will give you £20 towards the card.

 - Legoland Windsor